ajhenley/gitbook/javascript_examples.md

 document.write(s);
 document.write("<br/>")
 ```
-Since JavaScript strings are objects they have properties you can use.
+Since JavaScript strings are objects they have properties and methods you can access.
+Here is an example of returning the length property or executing the substring method.
+For documentation about these and other string properties and methods refer to any of the various online sources.
+I recommend ```https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/About```.

 ```html
 document.write(sentence.length);
 document.write("<br/>")